 The CERB provides taxable income of $2,000 per month for up to 4 months.
 It will be paid every 4 weeks and be available retroactively from March 15 until October 3, 2020.

-Applications will open through a secure web portal in early April.
-Applicants will also be able to apply via an automated telephone line or toll-free number.
-Canadians will begin receiving their CERB payments within 10 days of application.
+Applications opened on April 6 at Canada.ca/coronavirus.
+Applicants can also apply by calling 1-800-959-2019.
+Canadians should begin receiving their CERB payments within 10 days of application.
 Learn more.

 Additionally, all Canadians will have until June 1 to submit their income tax returns.
 Income tax payments can be deferred until August 31 without penalty.